FAST is express regional bus service on Gratiot, Woodward and Michigan Ave connecting Detroit to surrounding suburbs & regional airport 7 days a week.

 Why ride the bus?

 Parking is FREE in the suburbs and is expensive downtown!
 Parking tickets cost $45 and towing can cost hundreds!
-The FAST buses run on extra wide avenues, which are often less crowded before and after events than the highways, making for a faster trip.
+The FAST buses run on extra wide avenues, which are often less crowded before and after events than the highways, making for a fast trip.
 Another great feature FAST buses offer is free WiFi.
 Stay connected as the bus makes limited stops without transfer from the airport, commuting to work, heading to downtown events or as you explore any of the connected cities like Birmingham, Royal Oak, Ferndale, Mt Clemens, Roseville or Dearborn.

 Starting west to east, the following is an explanation of where the new SMART buses go and where they stop.